perses/metrics-usage/README.md

 This tool analyzes static files - like dashboards and Prometheus alert rules - to track where and how Prometheus metrics are used.

 It’s especially helpful for identifying whether metrics are actively used.
-Unused metrics should ideally not be scraped by Prometheus to avoid unnecessary load.
+Prometheus should ideally not scrape unused metrics to avoid an unnecessary load.

+## API exposed

+### Metrics

 The tool provides an API endpoint, `/api/v1/metrics`, which returns the usage data for each collected metric as shown below: